argonne-lcrc/user-guides/docs/bebop/bebop-rebuild-faq.md

 [https://docs.lcrc.anl.gov/account-project-management/project-management](https://docs.lcrc.anl.gov/account-project-management/project-management.md)

-### My jobs are failing with SSH or Host Key Verification failures.
+### My jobs are failing with strange MPI, code, SSH or Host Key Verification failures.
 What can I do?

 As mentioned above, run the following after logging into a Bebop login node:

 `mv ~/.ssh/known_hosts ~/.ssh/known_hosts.bak`

-This will move your current LCRC SSH Known Hosts file to a backup file, and you should no longer have an issue with running a job.
+The above command will move your current LCRC SSH Known Hosts file to a backup file which should prevent any host connection errors.
+Please make sure to try this before contacting LCRC support with any MPI, code or SSH errors from your jobs.

 ### I cannot find "X" documentation on the LCRC website.
 What should I do?